ibm-messaging/mq-cph/README.md

 Please see ([cph.pdf](cph.pdf))

+# Docker

+There is a git repo that can help develop a dockerized version of cph called [cphtestp](https://github.com/ibm-messaging/cphtestp)

 # Issues and contributions

 For issues relating specifically to CPH, please use the [GitHub issue tracker](https://github.com/ibm-messaging/mq-cph/issues).
 For more general issues relating to IBM MQ, please use the [messaging community](https://developer.ibm.com/answers/?community=messaging).
 If you do submit a Pull Request related to this source code, please indicate in the Pull Request that you accept and agree to be bound by the terms of the [IBM Contributor License Agreement](CLA.md).